YudiDong/GAN-based-E2E-communications-system-for-defense-against-adversarial-attack/README.md

 Yudi Dong and Huaxia Wang and Yu-Dong Yao, “A Robust Adversarial Network-Based End-to-End Communications System With Strong Generalization Ability Against Adversarial Attacks”, https://arxiv.org/abs/2103.02654

+This paper has been accepted by IEEE ICC 2022.

 # TensorFlow Version
 Our codes are based on TensorFlow-GPU 2.0